sky-pl/discord-xp/README.md

 # discord-xp
-A modified version of discord that works on Windows XP
+Discord XP is a modified version of the Discord messenger, running on Windows XP, Discord XP is currently in beta so it is still unstable